0xSero/partisia-docs/docs/operator.md

 The recommended specs are:

-- Quad-core CPU
+- 8 vCPU or 8 cores
-- 8 GB RAM
+- 8 GB RAM (4 GB is absolute minimum)
 - 40 GB SSD
 - Publicly accessible IP with ports `9888` to `9897` open